Silverfeelin/Starbound-AnimatedSigns/README.md

 * Configure the FPS (frames per second) of the animation. `60` is the maximum value.
 * Press `Create and Copy`.
 * Check your clipboard for the results after the tool is done.
+ * The clipboard contains the `/spawnitem` commands for each sign.
+You'll want to paste this in a text editor first for further use.
+* Paste each `/spawnitem` command in singleplayer.
+You may need to enable `/admin` first
+ * The item will appear at your cursor, so hover your cursor near your character!

 ## Planned
 I don't really have anything planned right now, maybe a live preview or something.